 Please note: Some CVs (such as CV29) have specific meanings for each bit.
 The bit assignments in this table use a bit numbering scheme of 0-7 to correspond the NMRA convention for universal bit numbering.
-DIGITAL plus LH100 and LH200 handhelds use a scheme of 1-8 to refer to the individual bits rather than 0-7.
-(Bit 0 in this table is displayed as a"1" on LH100 handheld, Bit 1 is identified as "2"...)The bit numbers in () within these tables contain the LH100 and LH200 bit numbers.
+DIGITAL plus LH100 handhelds version 2.3 and older use a scheme of 1-8 to refer to the individual bits rather than 0-7.
+(Bit 0 in this table is displayed as a"1" on LH100 handheld, Bit 1 is identified as "2"...)The bit numbers in () within these tables contain the LH100 bit numbers.